The day of the magistrate hearing

 If you were only cited for civil violations and you miss your court hearing before a magistrate because you forgot or for another reason that isn't considered good cause beyond your control, you must pay the citation in full to the RMV within 20 days of the scheduled hearing or you'll have to pay substantial fees.

 If you miss your court hearing for a good reason that's beyond your control, you can file a motion with the court explaining why you missed your hearing.
-You should do this immediately, since the court will notify the RMV that you failed to appear.
-A magistrate has considerable discretion in assessing these motions, and the law doesn't allow you to appeal that decision.
+You should do this immediately, since the court will tell the RMV that you failed to appear.
+A magistrate has considerable discretion in assessing these motions, and you can’t appeal that decision.

 You can't appeal to the Appellate Division if you miss your hearing.
-By statute, the magistrate or judge must impose the regular civil assessment when a motorist fails to appear at the scheduled hearing.
-The motorist's only option is a motion to the magistrate or judge requesting that the default be removed and the hearing rescheduled.
+The magistrate or judge must impose the regular civil assessment when you fail to appear at the scheduled hearing.
+Your only option is a motion to the magistrate or judge requesting that the default be removed and the hearing rescheduled.
 If the motion is denied, you can't appeal it.

 If you were cited for any criminal violations and you miss your show cause hearing before a magistrate because you forgot or for another reason that isn't considered good cause beyond your control, you'll receive a summons to appear in court before a judge.
 If you ignore the court summons: